tinywrkb/org.freedesktop.Sdk.Extension.devenv/README.md

 ### Set up build cache

 You would want to make sure that ccache is enable and being used by Flatpak Builder (check for ccache hits).
-Essentially, it mean adding the `--cache` option, setting `CCACHE_DIR` environment variable, if ccache dir is not in the default location.
+Essentially, it means adding the `--cache` option, setting `CCACHE_DIR` environment variable, if ccache dir is not in the default location.
-Flatpak Builder will mount the ccache dir to `/run/ccache` in the sandbox and will set `CCACHE_DIR` to this path.
+Flatpak Builder will bind mount ccache dir to `/run/ccache` in the sandbox and will set `CCACHE_DIR` to this path.

-To give access to sccache and golang build cache dirs, move them to `CCACHE_DIR/sccache` and `CCACHE_DIR/gocache` accordingly, and then linked to them from `XDG_CACHE_DIR/sccache` and `XDG_CACHE_DIR/go-build`, so they will still be shared with toolchains running directly in the host environment.
+To give access to sccache and golang build cache dirs, move them to `CCACHE_DIR/sccache` and `CCACHE_DIR/gocache` accordingly, and then link to them from `XDG_CACHE_DIR/sccache` and `XDG_CACHE_DIR/go-build`, so they will still be shared with toolchains running directly in the host environment.

 ### Dependencies